leonstel/leonstel.github.io/blogs/gmap3.md

         ...val
     };

-    // set new state
+    // set new state, call .next() on observable
     ....
 }
 ```

 ### Changed

-I want the subscriptions
+We want the subscriptions
-of changed listeners be called if it subscribes the first time (with current value) and after that only if the value has
+of changed listeners to be called if it subscribes the first time (with current value) and after that only if the value has
-Describe how change must behave
+changed.

 ```
-// src/store.ts
+// src/app/store.ts

+// Lots of confusing code... we will go over it step by step

 private changedObs = new BehaviorSubject<any>({current:this.state, prev: {}});